We all want to more beautifully capture our everyday, so today I'm going to give you some lifestyle \ documentary photography tips!

 Although you want to strive for good lighting and composition with lifestyle photography, I believe that by their very nature of being "real", imperfection can be perfect, it's capturing the moment and the memory that is the most important.
 So what if the photo is a little noisy or not quite in focus - if the moment you wanted is captured in some way then you have achieved your goal.

 I hope that you have found these lifestyle photography tips helpful!
-Teaching others how to beautifully capture their everyday moments is important to me, so you will find a lot more tips here on the blog - and you can also get your hands on a FREE ebook with 100 Child Lifestyle Photography Prompts, just click on the banner below to get started!
+Teaching others how to beautifully capture their everyday moments is important to me, so you will find a lot more actionable tips and strategies right here in this workshop: It’s totally free, and you can watch on-demand - talk about instant gratification :-)